 Resilience Research Centre

-The Resilience Research Centre (RRC) is conducting a process and impact evaluation of Open New Tab in order to examine the extent to which the project was implemented as intended, and the project’s outcomes.
-The evaluation will incorporate innovative methodologies for establishing causal attribution, and will include an examination of the program’s cost effectiveness.
-It will also incorporate strong gender-based analysis plus (GBA+) component
+The Resilience Research Centre (RRC) conducted a process and impact evaluation of Open New Tab to assess the fidelity of its implementation and evaluate the outcomes of the project.
+The evaluation employed innovative methodologies to establish causal attribution and included an examination of the program’s cost-effectiveness.
+It also incorporated a robust gender-based analysis plus (GBA+) component.
+The results of the evaluation are expected to be available in early 2025.

 Printed Copy Order Form